constnil/emacs-mine/kess/README.md

 ## Emacs server<a id="sec-1-15" name="sec-1-15"></a>

 Start server if not already running.
+Properly set server to work on MSWin is painful.

     (require 'server)
     (when (not (eq (server-running-p) t))